craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Action Economy/Generic Actions.md

 ###### 2AP
 ''

 You reload a Weapon in your hand.
+That Weapon's Loaded

 ## Unjam
 ###### 2AP